Tea

 Tea in the UK is a big deal.
 We drink 60.2 billion cups of it every year, and it’s a cornerstone of British culture.
 So important is the humble cuppa that the International Standards Organisation has ISO 3103: the proper method for making a cup of tea.
 Why not give it a try now?

-Now you’ve got your drink, let’s get back to the business of tea.
+With your perfect cup in hand, let’s explore the fascinating world of tea.
 We import £251,889,836 worth of the stuff every year.
 From rich to poor, most of us enjoy it with us all having our own methods for making it.
 We all have a favourite brand and Brits are famously keen to put the kettle on in celebration, commiseration, to pass the time - and sometimes just because we're thirsty.
 Having said that, tea isn't that big a deal economically speaking.

 The entire UK tea industry has an annual turnover of £748m, which is about 0.02% of the entire country’s turnover.
 It employs 3,324 people across 27 businesses, while the fruit juice industry has 7,071 workers across 111 companies.